 4. Vulnerabilities in Home Automation and the Internet of Things

 Home automation devices collect valuable user data and can become an easy entry point for a hacker to launch an attack and steal personal information.
 Internet of Things (IoT) devices are vulnerable by design because added security features would greatly increase manufacturing and maintenance expenses.
 With the growing popularity of these devices, threats are likely to increase.

 5. Utilizing Artificial Intelligence

 With advances in artificial intelligence (AI) technology, utilizing AI in cyberattacks is becoming a more popular and threatening trend.
 Hackers are getting smarter and using inexpensive, scalable, and anonymous AI systems to aid them in cybersecurity evasion, phishing, and social engineering scams.
 These systems allow cybercriminals to invade a user’s device or system without detection and can create automated content that can pass through typical cybersecurity filters.
 The biggest benefit AI may offer hackers is through social engineering, one of the most popular hacking techniques.
 Traditional social engineering methods take a lot of time to implement and AI could help speed up scams with information collection, writing emails, and calling potential victims.

 Cybercrime is evolving at a rapid pace, but there are ways to protect yourself and minimize your risk.
 Visit our cyber compendium for more information and resources.
-Talk to a Marsh PCS personal risk advisor to learn more about the solutions available to protect you and your family from significant loss and to assess your risk.
+Talk to a Marsh McLennan Agency Private Client Services personal risk advisor to learn more about the solutions available to protect you and your family from significant loss and to assess your risk.